uclamii/equiboots_docs/source/point_estimate_metrics.rst

 form the basis for fairness auditing by revealing how models perform across different subpopulations or sensitive attributes.

-This section demonstrates how to compute group-wise performance metrics using model outputs and fairness variables from the Adult Income dataset [1]_.
+The binary classification examples of this section demonstrate how to compute group-wise performance metrics using model outputs and fairness variables from the Adult Income dataset [1]_.
 For bootstrapped confidence intervals, refer to the :ref:`bootstrapped metrics evaluation section <bootstrapped_estimates>`.

 Supported Metrics
 -------------------------